Precious Infancy to Toddler: Milestones in the First 2 Years

 • Exclusive breastfeeding is recommended for 6 months

-• Early bonding improves emotional development
+• Early bonding improves the emotional development

-• Responsive parenting supports lifelong learning
+• Proper parenting supports the life-long learning of baby

 Global Early Childhood Development Snapshot